avine/formation-angular-base/doc/course/public/09_pipes.md

 - Special operator in Angular template expressions
 - Transform data declaratively in your template
-- Transformation function are declared once and then used across multiple templates
+- Transformation functions are declared once and then used across multiple templates
-- Angular provides a lots of pipes for common use cases...
+- Angular provides a lot of pipes for common use cases...

 ```ts
 import {